 1. Which type of home?

 There are different homes providing different levels of care and support, but there two main options – a nursing home or a residential care home.
+A nursing home is a residential home but has medical/nursing care as part of its service.

 2. Location, location, location